<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Expenses that exceed what is earned in rent

-• Even depreciation of the property over the course of its useful life
+• Depreciation of the property over the course of its useful life

 Consider tracking your expenses for taxes as a crucial task, akin to completing important homework.
-By diligently keeping records of receipts and statements, you not only have the opportunity to save money on your taxes but also position yourself for success.
-This proactive organization automatically earns you a place on the Honor Roll of tax-savvy individuals!
+By diligently keeping records of receipts and statements, you'll have the opportunity to save money on your taxes and position yourself for success.

-Now, you probably know that if you sell your home, you can deduct the mortgage interest paid up to the date of the sale.
-But, can you deduct that mortgage interest if you choose to rent it out?
-The good folks at MacRae Associates referred me to the IRS documents because there are specific qualifications for deductions.
+You probably know that if you sell your home, you can deduct the mortgage interest paid up to the date of the sale.
+But can you deduct that mortgage interest if you choose to rent it out?
+The good folks at MacRae Associates referred to the IRS documents because there are specific qualifications for deductions.

-They also recommend that, if you own a rental property, you seek out the services of a tax professional because calculating gain can get complicated.
+They also recommend those who own a rental property seek out the services of a tax professional because calculating gain can get complicated.

 If you're a member of the uniformed services and receive a housing allowance that isn't taxable, you may deduct the home mortgage interest.
-If you rent the home as a residential rental property, it is considered an income-generating property and listed as a business.
-You may deduct the interest portion of the property mortgage payment but not the amount paid toward the principal balance.
+If you rent the home as a residential rental property, it's considered an income-generating property and listed as a business.
+You may deduct the interest portion of the property mortgage payment, but not the amount paid toward the principal balance.

-This is a lot of tax info to digest!
-Now you know why we have lengthy discussions about selling or renting our home each time PCS orders arrive.
-It’s also easy to see how every situation is unique, and it might be challenging to make the right decision without professional help.
-Tax pros can help you weigh the many facets of selling your current home or renting it out.
+Tax information surrounding home selling and renting is a lot to digest.
+It's normal to have lengthy discussions about selling or renting your home each time PCS orders arrive.
+Every situation is unique, and it might be challenging to make the right decision without professional help.
+Tax pros can help you weigh the many facets of selling your current home or renting it out and supply ample tax tips for military home sellers.

-Whether you're handed short-notice orders or a regular assignment, turn to MilitaryByOwner to help ease the buying, selling, and renting transition.
+Whether you receive short-notice orders or a regular military assignment, turn to MilitaryByOwner to help ease the buying, selling, and renting transition.

 Guide to Selling Your Home